MuriloLCN/Simple-Draw/README.md

 # Simple-Draw

-  This library is aimed to provide a simplified experience for using the Graphic library in C# (.Net) to modify and update a picture box in a Windows Forms app.
+  This interface is aimed to provide a simplified experience for using the Graphic library in C# (.Net) to modify and update a picture box in a Windows Forms app.

   The general design of the library structure is heavily (if not all) inspired by the [P5.js](https://p5js.org/) library and the Processing library, and is intended to make simple graphical programs easy to do in the shape of a Windows Forms app using the C# language and all it offers, alongside all of the flexibility of the .NET environment.